LukeGrahamLandry/franca/devlog.md

   - tried recording the order to pre_read things in from the compiler and using that to interp.
   - problem is tick 53 `jump always` isn't happening.
 COND is wrong. oh its just that game allows you to have all switches off and get zero. eval() wasn't clearing wires.
+- for leg, more pin tedium.
+  counter needs settings for step size so compiler needs to pass through the param all the way.

 ## (Jun 11) circuit